SnapperTT/sttr/README.md

 ### Free Functions
 * `template <typename T> std::string getTypeName()` -
+* `template <typename T> const char * getTypeName()` -
-Converts a type to a string
+Converts a type to a string.
+If you are compiling with c++17 or later the const char* version will be used which is resolved at compile time

 * `template <typename T> char * getTypeSignature()` -
 Converts a type to a unique pointer.
 Used to identify classes without RTTI